 - Will you be going somewhere that you'll be able to do fulfilling work?

-To keep your eyes on the prize, one trick is to look at scenic photos of a destination you want to visit.
+To stay positive, look at scenic photos of a place you want to travel to.
 Imagine what you will do once you arrive there, and create a detailed picture in your mind.
-For me, Thailand was on top of my list so I searched for photos of Thailand online.
+For me, Thailand was on top of my list so I searched for photos of Thailand.

-Seeing the white sandy beaches of Thailand, reminded me why I wanted to overcome my fear of flying in the first place.
+Seeing the white sandy beaches reminded me why I wanted to overcome my fear of flying in the first place.

 The take-away?
 Focus on the positives to make the process exciting and enjoyable.
 Think of it as a game - one you intend to win!
 Keep it light and fun - Remember positive thoughts attract success!!